containerize-com/blog.containerize.com/content/Containerize.Blog/2023-03-15-lets-integrate-chatgpt-in-javascript-app-chatgpt-tutorial/index.md

  * [Node.js][4](>= 18)
  * [npm][5](>=9)

 Once the above prerequisites are installed, the next step is to get an OpenAI API key.
 This key is used to make API requests to the ChatGPT programmatically.
-Therefore, please visit [this][6] link to learn how to obtain the OpenAI API key in case you don't know the procedure.
+Therefore, please visit this [link][6] to learn how to obtain the OpenAI API key in case you don't know the procedure.
 Please keep your API key in a safe place and that's all for the requirements phase.

 ## ChatGPT integration with Node.js application {#ChatGPT-integration-with-Node.js-application}